Retired Service Members and Their Families

 • You must have Medicare Part B to keep your TRICARE coverage, even if you live overseas.

-• You will lose your TRICARE coverage if you don't have Part B, if you drop Part B, or fail to pay your Part B premiums.
+• You will lose your TRICARE coverage if you don’t have Part B, if you drop Part B, or you fail to pay your Part B premiums.

 This also applies to:

-• Medically-retired service members and their families
+• Medically retired service members and their families

 • You’re covered automatically by TRICARE For Life and TRICARE’s pharmacy benefit.

-• If under age 65, you can enroll in TRICARE Prime or the US Family Health plan and your enrollment fees are waived.
+• If under age 65, you can enroll in TRICARE Prime or the US Family Health Plan, and your enrollment fees are waived.

-Medicare Qualification Scenarios:
+Medicare Qualification Scenarios

 Disability